akrupal/java/Telusko/README.md

         var nums = new int[10];//the bracket is not needed with var
         //if you put it it will give an error

-        //can use var for creating class instances
+        //can use var for creating class instances as var obj = new Alien();

     }
 }

+when you create an abstract class the idea is usually that it will be inherited by some other concrete class which will implement the methods from abstract class with final the class cannot be inherited

+what if we want something in between? lets say we want inheritance but not every class can inherit this class here we take the help of sealed classes
+34.java

+record 35.java